-The city of Gulu is located in northwestern Uganda and is the commercial and administrative centre of the Gulu District.
+Gulu is located in northwestern Uganda and is the commercial and administrative centre of the Gulu District.
 It has a population of approximately 150,000.
 The Gulu region is the historic homeland of the Acholi people, and it was at the centre of the violent conflict that riddled the country for decades.
-The leader of the Lord’s Resistance Army rebels, Josef Kony, was born here.
 Gulu has become the country’s second largest city due to the great number of internal migrants from rural areas who fled here.Internally displaced people in the north of the country experience dire living conditions.
 Some children have lost parental care entirely as a result of the conflict or disease.